-I have a confession to make.
-It’s kind of embarrassing, but I’m hoping readers will understand.
 I’m 34 years old, and just recently, I attended my first rock concert.
 Perhaps unsurprisingly, considering my profession, this concert consisted of a hard rock opera based on the 1980s video game series Mega Man.